Here at We ‘73 The American Unity Project, we refuse to sit still.

 It doesn’t start from the top down.

-A good leader is excellent, but change starts from the grassroots.
+A good leader is excellent, but unity starts from the grassroots.

-Hearts are changed when a family gets the resources they need to feed their kids.
+Hearts are changed when a neighborhood comes together to help a family get the resources they need to feed their kids.

-Lives are transformed when people undergo proper treatment and rehabilitation from drug addiction.
+Lives are transformed when people undergo proper treatment and rehabilitation from drug addiction, made possible by the generosity of donors in the community.

 Model citizens are built when people invest time into helping kids grow.